 The GIZ internal sector network TUEWAS (Transport, Environment, Energy and Water in Asia) was established in Bonn, Germany in 2002, as a platform for regional professional exchange and cooperation between GIZ experts in Asia and at head office.
-Currently, TUEWAS connects over 50 projects across 16 Asian countries in the field of transport, environment, energy and water.
+Currently, TUEWAS connects over 81 projects and programmes across almost 20 Asian countries in the field of transport, environment, energy and water.

-In order to promote greater collaboration with similar thematic relevance, TUEWAS has set up joint work clusters with other networks in the region, namely Sector Network Natural Resources and Rural Development Asia (SNRD Asia and the Pacific) and Sector Network Governance Asia (SNGA).
-As a result, more than 150 individuals are actively involved and its Secretariat is located in Bangkok.
+In order to promote greater collaboration with similar thematic relevance, TUEWAS has set up joint work clusters with other networks in the region, namely Sector Network Natural Resources and Rural Development Asia (SNRD Asia and the Pacific), Sector Network Assets for Asia, and Sector Network Governance Asia (SNGA).

 The German Federal Ministry for Economic Cooperation and Development (BMZ) is GIZ’s main commissioning party which has been working closely together for more than 30 years.
 BMZ is one of two ministries representing GIZ’s sole shareholder, the Federal Republic of Germany, on GIZ’s Supervisory Board.
 The Ministry commissions GIZ to implement advisory projects that enhance the capacities of individuals, organizations and societies to improve their living conditions through efficient and sustainable use of resources in order to attain their goals.

 Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)